dkeefe3773/pong-rl/README.md

 The game server and player clients processes will stay alive until terminated.

 ## Injection Framework
-The behaviour of the the game engine and player clients is controlled via the configuration file *config/config.ini* and the injection providers within *injections*.
+This project uses [dependencyinjector](https://pypi.org/project/dependency-injector/) for the inversion-of-control pattern.
+The behaviour of the the game engine and player clients is controlled via the configuration file *config/config.ini* and the injection providers within *injections/providers.py*  Please place all injection dependencies into this file.

 ## Providing your own paddle controller
 The *paddles* package contains paddle controller implementations.
 Add your implmementations here.
 A paddle contoller processes a GameState object and produces a